Journey to Pascha

 - Liturgical texts and resources for Holy Week

-- Biblical texts, maps and guides to the use of Bible aids and charts
+- Biblical texts, charts and guides to using the Bible

-- Photos, icons, graphics and coloring pages for school and home use
+- Icons, graphics and coloring pages for school and home use

-- Brief reviews of dozens of good books for home and classroom reading
+- Brief reviews of good books for home and classroom reading

-- Crafts, activities and outreach projects for families and mixed generation groups
+- Activities and outreach projects for families and mixed generation groups

 - Information on teaching skills, ideas for classroom use, human development patterns, writing projects, etc.